-- .1 Provide a minimum of one qualified technician to test and commission the control system. - .2 Test each I/O point from the instrument to the HMI. - .1 Test both states of discrete points. - .2 Test, at minimum, three values for analog points. - .3 Test each piece of equipment individually for complete functionality. - .4 All modifications to the software program, to bypass interlocks or sensors, shall be recorded and documented clearly in a separate document, and the software. - .1 Any software bypasses that remain, prior to leaving site, must be authorized by the Contract Administrator or designated representative. - .5 All deficiencies must be corrected by the Contractor. - .6 Commission each system using procedures prescribed by the Contract Administrator. - .7 Optimize operation and performance of systems by fine-tuning control loops and PID values.
+- .1 Provide a minimum of one qualified technician to test and commission the control system. - .2 Test each I/O point from the instrument to the HMI. - .1 Test both states of discrete points. - .2 Test, at minimum, two values for analog points. - .3 Test each piece of equipment individually for complete functionality. - .4 Completely test the E-Stop functionality of each piece of equipment, as provided. - .5 All modifications to the software program, to bypass interlocks or sensors, shall be recorded and documented clearly in a separate document, and the software. - .1 Any software bypasses that remain, prior to leaving site, must be authorized by the Contract Administrator or designated representative. - .6 All deficiencies must be corrected by the Contractor. - .7 Commission each system using procedures prescribed by the Contract Administrator. - .8 Optimize operation and performance of systems by fine-tuning control loops and PID values.